-Standard or Customized RFID Labels.
-Use for access control or affix to assets, boxes and other items for tracking, inventory management, theft prevention and library book management.
+For Logistics and Security.
+Our RFID labels are affixed to assets, boxes and other items for tracking, inventory management, theft prevention, and document or book management.

-SYNOTAG RFID stickers come in a range of materials, sizes, and read distances.
-All labels are customizable with full colour printing, barcoding, and numbering to maximize their utility.
+Standard or Custom Size RFID Labels.
+SYNOTAG RFID labels come in a range of materials, sizes, and read distances.
+Customization available with full colour printing, barcoding, and numbering to maximize the utility of each label.

 Not sure what you need?
 Contact us today for a free consultation and pricing.

-Our RFID labels and stickers are made from paper, PET, PVC or PP material and come in standard or custom sizes.
-We offer RFID labels and stickers in LF, HF, NFC or UHF formats, either on rolls, on sheets or as singles.
+Our RFID labels are made from paper, PET, PVC or PP material.
+Available in standard or custom sizes to suit your application.
+We offer RFID labels in LF, HF, NFC or UHF formats on rolls, on sheets or as single labels.
 Get them blank for use with any printer or pre-printed with your logo, laser numbering, bar code, QR code or other features.

 Please contact us today for a free consultation and pricing.